 August 8, 2020.
 100km ride starting from San-Martin-du-Var, climbing all the way up the Vésubie Valley to San-Martin-Vésubie and back.
 Three side trips to the perched mountain villages of La Bollène-Vésubie, Belvédère & Venanson.
-Throw in the Gorges de la Vésubie and you’ve got another fantastic ride through a beautiful portion of the Alpes-Maritimes. [full details coming soon]
+Throw in the Gorges de la Vésubie and you’ve got another fantastic ride through a beautiful portion of the Alpes-Maritimes. [read about the entire ride]

 3 villages: La Croix-sur-Roudoule, Puget-Rostang & Auvare